-If you’ve had issues with kinesthesia, or your sense of body awareness and balance, you may need a bit of help to keep you upright.
+If you’ve had issues with kinesthesia, or your sense of body awareness and balance, you may need a bit of help to keep you stable.

 Something as simple as a pair of shoes might be able to help you stay steady.
 Studies show that the right kind of footwear can help you balance more than bare feet alone.